Cinema of the Democratic Republic of the Congo: Post-independence

-Following independence in 1960 the country experienced a series of civil wars that largely destroyed the nascent film industry.
+Following Congo's independence from Belgium in 1960, the country experienced a series of civil wars that largely destroyed the nascent film industry.
 Foreign support has allowed some directors to create movies in the DRC, notably from the French ministry of foreign affairs.
 The DRC government has shown interest in assisting the development of a local film industry.
 Almost all DRC filmmakers live and work abroad.

-Mwezé Ngangura is the best known Congolese director, making his first short film Tamtam électronique (Electronic Tamtam) in 1973 and the first Congolese feature movie, La Vie est Belle in 1987.
+Mwezé Ngangura is among the best known Congolese directors of his generation.
+Following his first short film Tamtam électronique (Electronic Tamtam) in 1973 he directed the shorts Chéri-Samba (1980) a portrait of the now world famous painter, and Kin Kiesse (1982) about the Congolese city of Kinshasa that would inspire his award-winning first feature, La Vie est Belle in 1987.
 His Identity Pieces, a musical comedy, won the Stallion de Yennenga at the Panafrican Film and Television Festival of Ouagadougou in 1999.

 Raoul Peck, a Haitian who was brought up in Zaire, directed the documentary Lumumba.
 La mort d'un prophète (1991), about the life of Patrice Lumumba, who led the country into independence.
 Kibushi N'djate Wooto produced the animated short Crapaud chez ses beaux-parents in 1992, with French funding.

 In 1994 Josef Kumbela made the short Perle noire (Black Pearl), which he followed with a series of other short films.
-Jose Laplaine's comic drama Macadam Tribu (Macadam Tribe) (1996) made fun of the constant quest for money, status and sex in Africa's urban neighborhoods.
+As production support in Congo remains limited, many filmmakers like Jose Laplaine have sought international funding for their projects, such as in his comic drama Macadam Tribu (Macadam Tribe) (1996),which satirized the constant quest for money, status, and sex in Africa’s urban neighborhoods.
 Petna Ndaliko is an internationally acclaimed filmmaker and activist who founded and directs the Yole!Africa cultural center and the Salaam Kivu International Film Festival (SKIFF).
 SKIFF, the first film festival in the DRC, brought together over 15,000 people in a span of ten days.
 The festival screens international and local cinema, and has an open-air concert and numerous dance competitions.
-In 2014 SKIFF celebrated its 10th anniversity.
+In 2014 SKIFF celebrated its 10th anniversary.
 However, as recorded in Guy Bomanyama-Zandu's 2005 documentary Le Congo, quel cinéma!, local productions today have difficulty making money.